-The Academic Skills Center, which includes a study skills lab, is located in 126 Phelps Hall.
-Any student can use the facilities and get help with study skills, reading efficiency, basic mathematics and English skills.
+The Academic Skills Center is located in Howell 133.
+Any student can use the facilities and get help with study skills, reading efficiency, basic mathematics, science, and English skills.
 You also can get help in managing your time, preparing for tests and increasing your skills in listening, note-taking and using references.
-You can make an appointment to work individually or you can enroll in Education 115, "Improving Reading and Study Skills."
-The Academic Skills Center also arranges tutoring.
+Call 457-5465 or stop in at Howell 133 to register for tutoring.